 Private car park operators do not issue parking fines.
 Parking fines or infringements are issued by a Government body.
-Private car park operators issue payment notices to consumers who use their car parks and do not abide by the terms and conditions.
+Private car park operators issue payment notices to consumers who use their car parks and do not follow the terms and conditions.

 Private car parks operate in a range of locations including shopping centres, retail outlets and food stores.
-Private car park operators do not issue fines, however may issue payment notices for ‘breach of contract’ stating that when a consumer enters a car park they agree to the terms and conditions stated on signage.
-Private car parks do not always have a boom gate operating; meaning consumers must find the ticket machine, purchase a ticket and place it visibly in the front windscreen.
+Private car park operators can issue payment notices for ‘breach of contract’.
+Private car parks don’t always have a boom gate operating; which means you must find the ticket machine, purchase a ticket and place it

-Private car park operators state that they issue payment notices when consumers breach the contract of the car park.
-They can take the matter to legal proceedings and will attempt to justify their claim through evidence.
+Private car park operators can only issue a payment notice when you breach the contract of the car park.
+They can take the matter to court and will have to show evidence to back their claim.

 Fair Trading cannot advise consumers either to pay or not to pay a payment notice or how to respond to the notice of intention to sue.
-You should consider seeking immediate legal advice in this instance.
+You should consider getting legal advice immediately.

 If you wish to dispute the payment notice, we can help.
 If you receive a debt collection letter you should contact us immediately on 13 32 20.
-However you should be aware that private car park operators can still take legal proceedings.
-You also have the option to lodge an application directly to the NCAT, which if lodged first, may prevent it from being heard before any civil court.
+You should be aware that private car park operators can still take legal proceedings.
+You also have the option to lodge an application directly to the NCAT, which if lodged first, can prevent it from being heard before any civil court.

-The private car park operators might decide to pursue the payment notice by debt collection, consultancy with a lawyer and/ or legal proceedings.
-These steps may incur additional costs to the consumer.
+The private car park operators might decide to hire debt collection, consult with a lawyer and/ or legal proceedings.
+These steps may be additional costs to the consumer.

 Private car park operators have told us they are contacting all consumers by letter.
 This letter will outline the location of the car park, the date and time the consumer parked in the car park and why they have received the alleged payment notice.
 The notice will also detail the registration of the vehicle concerned and the payment notice number.
 Once you receive the letter, you should consider the information provided before disputing a payment notice.

-Fair Trading cannot provide legal assistance and cannot advise on the court proceedings involving RMS.
-The court case number is provided to consumers by letter and they can use this information to obtain details.
+Fair Trading cannot provide legal assistance and cannot advise on any court proceedings involving RMS.
+The court case number is provided to consumers by letter and they can use this information to get any details they like.